Garden Calender for the Brisbane region

 How many other garden jobs you decide to take on may depend on the ongoing weather situation and the forcast ahead.
 February is still a very hot month, and most gardeners will be deferring non-essential garden tasks until conditions are more comfortable for both humans and plants alike.

-However, with moisture in the soil, and water in the tanks, the upcoming autumn should be a good one for establishing new trees, shrubs and lawns.Take the time now to do some research in books, on the internet or by visiting some of our public gardens into which varieties are most suitable for your needs.
+However, autumn is a good one for establishing new trees, shrubs and lawns.
+So take some time now to do some research in books, on the internet or by visiting some of our public gardens into which varieties are most suitable for your needs.
 Deciding on the right postion is also important.
 You can also get to work on preparing the site e.g clearing and weed control, and visting some local garden centres to see what's available.
 If you can't find the varieties you're after, ask if it might be possible to have them ordered for you.

 Prune murraya when flowering finishes.
 Even if you don't need to shape the bush, this will serve to prevent seed-forming strains of the plant from setting fruit and being spread by birds.